Sarohia94/Project-2-History-Quiz/README.md

 ### Wireframes

-Wireframes were created for destop/tablet and mobile.
+Wireframes were created for destop, tablet and mobile.

 * Home page wireframe can be found for [desktop](docs/wireframes/desktop-home.png), [tablet](docs/wireframes/tablet-home.png) and [mobile](docs/wireframes/mobile-home.png).